Which is better when it comes to ClearCorrect vs Invisalign?

 Is ClearCorrect or Invisalign thicker?

 ClearCorrect is made from thinner material than Invisalign.
-Critics say this makes them more prone to breakage, and sharper around the edges, while supporters say it makes them less visible and more comfortable.
+Critics say this makes them more prone to breakage while supporters say it makes them less visible and more comfortable.

 Is ClearCorrect as good as Invisalign?

 Based on reviews from patients and professionals alike, it seems as though between ClearCorrect vs Invisalign, both are very comparable brands.
-Some dentists prefer ClearCorrect because the costs to the dentist may be a bit less.
+Some dentists prefer ClearCorrect.
+But that's mostly because the costs to the dentist may be a bit less.

 How is ClearCorrect different from Invisalign?

-ClearCorrect is made from polyurethane resin and Invisalign is made from thermoplastic material.
-The ClearCorrect material is thinner than ClearCorrect and Invisalign prices are overall a bit less than Invisalign.
-For the most part, these two aligner systems look, function and cost about the same.
+ClearCorrect is made from polyurethane resin and Invisalign is made from thermoplastic material, which is a bit thicker than the ClearCorrect polyurethane resin material.
+Additionally, ClearCorrect prices are overall a bit less than Invisalign, but for the most part, these two aligner systems look, function and cost about the same.

 Is ClearCorrect or Invisalign cheaper?